skip to main content

 Humane handling on the farm

-In the U.S., Cargill supports the National Dairy Farmers Assuring Responsible Management program, which is a set of guidelines for dairy farmers.
+In the U.S., Cargill supports the National Dairy Farmers Assuring Responsible Management program, which is a set of guidelines for dairy farmers, and has contributed to the National Dairy Farmers Guide to Cull Dairy Cattle Management.

-Cargill supports the Dairy Farmers of Canada and their ProAction Initiative.
-Also, in Canada, Cargill conducts CowSignals training programs for dairy farmers to help them analyze environmental and health factors that affect their cows’ comfort, milk production and longevity.
-This year, we expanded our involvement from Canada to the U.S., as well.
-To date, we have trained more than 30 master trainers and advisors for the program.
-With their help, groups of local farmers have participated in more than 300 sessions on topics ranging from stall spacing and animal bedding to hoof trimming and nutrition.
+Cargill supports several animal welfare initiatives in the U.S. and Canda, including the CowSignals program which helps dairy farmers analyze environmental and health factors that affect their cows’ comfort, milk production and longevity.
+To date, we have trained more than 35 master trainers and advisors for the program.
+With their help, groups of local farmers have participated in more than 350 sessions on topics ranging from stall spacing and animal bedding to hoof trimming and nutrition.
+In Canada, we support the Dairy Farmers of Canada and their ProAction Initiative.

 Humane handling at processing